 What Is the ROC?

 The ROC is a strategic planning concept that outlines how a legitimate government can prepare for and coordinate resistance activities if sovereignty is threatened or lost.
-It builds a shared lexicon and operational framework using terminology familiar to allied forces, including underground networks, auxiliary support systems, shadow governance elements, and the role of armed resistance within a broader societal effort.
+It builds a shared lexicon and operational framework using terminology familiar to allied forces — including underground networks, auxiliary support systems, shadow governance elements, and the role of armed resistance within a broader societal effort.

 The ROC is not doctrine, not a how-to manual, and not an insurgency guide.
+It is a conceptual foundation designed to establish a common understanding of national resistance and align partner nations on terminology, structures, and expectations — before a crisis occurs.

-It is a conceptual foundation designed to:
+The ROC is designed to:

-- Establish a common understanding of national resistance
+- Establish a common understanding of national resistance across civil and military domains

 - Clarify the roles of government, civil society, and security institutions